Ayyappan-STC/codeowner/README.md

         - /README.md → matches the README.md file in the root of the repository.

 Note: The CODEOWNERS file has a hierarchical system where the most specific pattern takes priority over more general patterns.
 For instance, /src/main.py will take precedence over /src/*.

+Why do we need this?
+To Ensure that the appropriate people are notified about changes to the codebase.
+To Enforce code review policies to maintain code quality and security.
+Streamline the review process and making it more efficient.